wlyhdg/jawatch/README.md

 # jawatch
-Lookout community for them Sand People
+Lookout community for them Sand People.

-[WIP] A simple fun app to play with vanilla JS, GulpJS, and Less.
+[WIP] I recently watched the whole original 6 movies and felt like having some fun.
+This is a simple app so I could play with vanilla JS, GulpJS, and Less.

 To view:
 1. import/ clone the repo